jake-knerr/cogent/README.md

 ### API

-#### A component is an object.
+#### A component is an object created from a JavaScript class.

 #### Hang the component's top-level `HTMLElement` element from the `$` property of the component object.

 #### Components only take a single object parameter on initialization called props.

-This technique makes it easy to pass around classes, initialization objects (props), and use mixins.
+This technique makes it easy to pass around classes and initialization objects (props), and use mixins.

-Any properties on the props object not used by the component API are sent to the underlying view element's properties, attributes, or methods.
-This is convenient.
+#### Components can be extended.
+The extended component can perform any mutations that the superclass could.

+#### Each component is a CHESS component as well.

+Extended classes are a new composite CHESS component.

+#### There is a one-to-one mapping between JavaScript classes and CHESS classes.

+In other words, if you want a composite, then you need a new JavaScript class and vice-versa.

+#### child/children pattern - When passing a component to a parent component, use "child" and "children"

 ## Service Pattern

 ### Overview

-#### A single component may delegate to a "service" the management of an aspect of state owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.
+#### A single component may delegate to a "service" the management of an aspect of state-owned by the initializing component, and/or expose methods for child components to lift state up and dispatch updates.

 Delegation can simply be intent.
 There is no need to explicitly pass the owning component to the service.